patrickisgreat/gabler-youngston/src/pages/team/team-jim-youngston.md

   design.

-  The driving principle for James is that lighting should be seamless with the rest of a facility and complement its design, not distract attention away from it.
-A user in a space shouldn’t notice the lighting specifically unless there’s a reason to.
-While excellent lighting design is certainly artistic, James believes that lighting designers should approach their projects practically, humbly, and collaboratively.
+  The driving principle for James is that lighting should be seamless with the rest of a facility and complement its design.
+A user in a space shouldn’t notice the lighting specifically unless there’s a reason to do so.
+While architectural lighting design is certainly an artistic endeavor, James believes that lighting designers should approach their projects practically, humbly, and collaboratively.

-  Because of his unique approach to unobtrusive design, James has a special talent for finding more suitable and unique designs that might be missed for more obvious options with other designers.
+  Because of his approach to design, James has a talent for finding bespoke approaches that might be otherwise overlooked.

   James is a Professional Member of the International Association of Lighting